 Urban centers are competing with their own suburbs and neighboring states for jobs and corporate headquarters.
-It’s not a zero-sum calculation.
-There are definite winners and losers, but smaller towns have many advantages that can be exploited.
+At the national level, it might be a zero-sum calculation.
+But at the local level, there are definite winners and losers.
+Smaller towns have many advantages that can be exploited.

 Complicated problems often need complicated solutions.
 In The Difference: How the Power of Diversity Creates Better Groups, Firms, Schools, and Societies by Scott Page, a clear case is laid out that diversity of opinions leads to better decisions for businesses, governments and societies.
 He isn’t merely looking at racial and ethnic diversity – although he touches on it – he’s looking at diversity of education level, socio-economic status and more.
 The wider the range of ideas being considered, the more likely one of them is the correct solution.

 Along with helping find better solutions, demographics also pose their own problems.
 Aging populations in some cities mean that city agencies have to shift their service offerings.
 They can lead to a declining tax base or changes in an area’s housing market.
 On the other end of the spectrum, a baby boom in an area can cause huge shifts in the schools.
-One Chicago public school, for example, graduated 12 sixth graders and welcomed 10 times that many kindergartners as the demographics of its neighborhood shifted.
+Finding a baby boomlet in our nation's cities has surprised many.

 The average score across all the cities we measured was 50.
-The cities that scored well in this area are well suited to thrive in today’s challenging conditions.
+The cities that scored well in this area show that they are growing, livable cities – for everyone.

-James Carville once had to remind then-candidate Bill Clinton’s staff of something most of us take for granted: “It’s the economy, stupid.”
+As James Carville once had to remind then-candidate Bill Clinton: “It’s the economy, stupid.”

 There are few cities that can truly separate the living world from the working world, except maybe resorts and retirement communities.
 Even resorts and senior centers are employee-heavy organizations.
 Therefore, we would be remiss in talking about places that are great places to live without focusing also on the economic opportunities in the cities.

 Our core principles for the Index include affordability and accessibility, so we examined income inequality using the Gini index as calculated by the U.S. Census Bureau.
 If a city had high inequality, one could argue that means more diversity, which is a plus, but it also means that the area is likely failing to provide economic opportunities for its residents.
-We also looked at population and income growth forecasts, employment, incomes, and variables related to cost of living.
+We also looked at income growth forecasts from Esri, employment and the amount residents spend on food.
+There are other economic factors throughout our ranking, such as housing and transportation costs, but those are factored into their own sections.
 The average score across all the cities we measured was 50.